yuangh-x/2022-NIPS-Tenrec/README.md

 **Benchmark**

-Please run the command as below to test the performance of each task
+Please run the commands as below to test the performance of each task

 **CTR:**